 To treat sore hocks, you must clean the sore with an antibacterial medication and provide soft bedding for the rabbit to sit on so it can heal.
 Sore hocks are painful for your rabbit, but also preventable.
 Keep the bunny’s cage as clean as possible and make sure you always have soft, clean bedding down as well.
 Larger rabbits may be more prone to sore hocks, so keeping their cage tidy is especially important.

 It’s not normal for a rabbit to have a cold, so when you notice nasal discharge, sneezing, matted paws, and watery eyes, then you’ll need to take action.
-Snuffles, or Pasteurellosis is caused by bacteria that transfers from one rabbit to another.
+Snuffles or Pasteurellosis is caused by bacteria that transfer from one rabbit to another.